e0da/dotfiles/README.md

   existing files.

-If you understand the risks and want to press on, copy and paste this (you can skip the first 2 lines if you have the commands from the 2nd line):
+If you understand the risks and want to press on, copy and paste this (you can skip the first 2 lines if you have the packages from the 2nd line):

 ```sh
 (